TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 After developing:

 8. Run `npm run test` locally before pushing code.
 This will also check if your code is formatted correctly.
 You can use [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to automatically format your code (recommended) or use `npm run prettier:fix`.
 (See also below.)
 Wrong formatting will result in failing CI on GitHub!
-9. **Increase the version number in the `manifest*.json` files according to [SemVer](https://semver.org/).
+9. **Increase the version number in `package.json` according to [SemVer](https://semver.org/).
+The version number will be automatically copied over to the manifest*.json file during build.
 An increase in version number is strictly required for new TUfast releases!**
 10. Create a pull request against `main`.
 11. Await our review.